MicrosoftDocs/sdk-api/sdk-api-src/content/fltuser/nf-fltuser-filtervolumefindnext.md

 After the search handle is established by calling <a href="https://msdn.microsoft.com/c74ea261-bc9c-4fb0-a886-6947986566b2">FilterVolumeFindFirst</a>, use the <b>FilterVolumeFindNext</b> function to search for other volumes.  <b>FilterVolumeFindNext</b> finds one volume per call.

 Note that when using <a href="https://msdn.microsoft.com/c74ea261-bc9c-4fb0-a886-6947986566b2">FilterVolumeFindFirst</a> and <b>FilterVolumeFindNext</b> to enumerate the list of volumes known to the filter manager, it is possible for two or more of the volumes in the list to have the same name.
-For more information, see <a href="ifsk.understanding_volume_enumerations_with_duplicate_volume_names">Understanding Volume Enumerations with Duplicate Volume Names</a>.
+For more information, see <a href="https://msdn.microsoft.com/library/Ff557237(v=VS.85).aspx">Understanding Volume Enumerations with Duplicate Volume Names</a>.